Community Work-Study (CWS) Student Information

 How do I become ELIGIBLE for CWS?

-How do I see the CWS jobs available and what are the steps TO APPLY?
+How do I see the CWS jobs available?

 1. Go to alamo.edu/careerprep (ACES login required)